Finland–Israel relations: Military ties

 IMI Galil is said to have been partially based on Finnish Rk 62 assault rifle, and indeed the machinery used to manufacture the first Galils as well as receivers for the early samples were provided by Valmet.
 Tampella (through fully owned subsidiary Salgad) and Israeli Solel Boneh founded Soltam Systems in 1950 and started to license build Finnish designed artillery pieces and grenade launchers in Israel.
 It was seen as a win-win for two small and relatively poor countries with nascent defence.
-When two decades passed the two countries' profiles had grown apart.
+After two decades, the two countries' profiles had grown apart.
 Amid negative publicity and dwindling domestic sales for Tampella, the ties between Salgad and Soltam were severed 15 August 1974.

-The FDF's LV141 and LV241 radios have been contract-built by Tadiran for Danish Terma A/S. Spike anti-tank missiles were bought from German Rheinmetall, which subcontracted Rafael Advanced Defense Systems.
+The Finnish Defence Force (FDF) has two radios- LV141 and LV241- which have been contract-built by Israeli electrical supply company Tadiran for Danish Terma A/S. Spike anti-tank missiles were bought from German Rheinmetall, which subcontracted Rafael Advanced Defense Systems.
 Rafael was also involved in FDF's LITENING AT targeting pod purchase.
 Mastsystem International, current Cobham Mast Systems have been granted an export license to export some telescopic masts from Finland to Israel.
 The process to receive export licenses to Israel has been criticized as politically unpredictable, enough for customers to lose interest.
 For example, a Mastsystem International spokesperson noted in October 2010 that they were denied permit from the end of 2008 to summer 2009.
 In the same newspaper article a researcher noted that in 2008 Finland had also denied some export permits to Sri Lanka, Brazil and Russia.

 In April 2012 the FDF ordered for the Army 24 million euros worth of Orbiter II UAVs from Aeronautics Defense Systems.
 Their previous Swiss UAV RUAG Ranger's design was also done in Israel.

 In January 2014, the FDF ordered $47 million worth of multi-spectral camouflage technology from Fibrotex Technologies.

 In 2023, Finland chose the Israeli David's Sling as their future air defense system, to be deployed in late 2020s.